UOA-CS732-SE750-Students-2022/project-group-olive-owls/backend/readme.md

 - FUTURE WORK: Encrypt cleartext user passwords with a Hash representation before storing and use that for validation.<br/>
     - Discussion/decision required around weather this extends to the frontend and all passwords are hashed before transmission or just for storing)<br/>
     - Also consider encrypting both staff and user information records before writes to protect data at rest.<br/>
+- Bubble endpoints.
+Handle disableBEARER switch in these endpoints. <br/>
+- Change to getbubble endpoint.
+If no parameter is supplied. return all enteries.<br/>